 Bridgeport - Bayard is a very small town located in the state of Nebraska.
 With a population of 4,527 people and just one neighborhood, Bridgeport - Bayard is the 47th largest community in Nebraska.
-Much of the housing stock in Bridgeport - Bayard was built prior to World War II, making it one of the older and more historic towns in the country.
+Bridgeport - Bayard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Bridgeport - Bayard isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bridgeport - Bayard are a mix of both white- and blue-collar jobs.
 Overall, Bridgeport - Bayard is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bridgeport - Bayard who work in office and administrative support (14.77%), management occupations (13.25%), and teaching (8.03%).